Directional tests in Gaussian graphical models: Simulation studies

-The third simulation scenario considers a block-diagonal configuration of the concentration matrix under the null hypothesis.
-Here, $100\,000$ samples of size $n \in \{60,90,120\}$ were drawn from a normal distribution with $q=50$ components and covariance matrix $\Sigma_{0}=\diag\{\Sigma_{01},\Sigma_{01}\}$, with $\Sigma_{01}$ sub-matrix $25\times 25$ having diagonal entries equal to 1 and off-diagonal entries equal to 0.5.
+The third simulation scenario considers a block diagonal configuration of the concentration matrix under the null hypothesis.
+Here, $100\,000$ samples of size $n \in \{40, 60, 90, 120\}$ were drawn from a normal distribution with $q=50$ components and covariance matrix $\Sigma_{0}=\diag\{\Sigma_{01},\Sigma_{01}\}$, with $\Sigma_{01}$ sub-matrix $25\times 25$ having diagonal entries equal to 1 and off-diagonal entries equal to 0.5.
 Such condition clearly implies that $\Omega_0=\Sigma^{-1}_{0}$ is also block diagonal, so that the first 25 nodes are conditionally (as well as unconditionally) independent of the last 25 nodes in the graph.
 On the other hand, our alternative model admits the existence of some conditional dependence between the two subsets of nodes.
 Specifically, besides the nonzero elements defined in $\Omega_0$, we also suppose $\Omega_{ij}=\Omega_{ji} \neq 0$ for $i=16,\dots,25$ and $j=26,\dots,50$.
-It follows that the dimension of the parameter of interest is $d=250$ and (\ref{decdet}) can be used to speed up calculations of the Isserlis matrix associated with the chordal unsaturated full graph.
+It follows that the dimension of the parameter of interest is $d=250$ and (\ref{decdet}) can be used to speed up calculations of the Isserlis matrix associated with the chordal alternative incomplete graph.

 Simulation results in this framework are presented in Table \ref{tab4}.
 Given the notable size of $d$, the relative performance of the approximations under comparison, in terms of the empirical $p$-value distribution, is analogous to that in the previous experiment, with the only exception that here the version $w^{**}(\psi_0)$ appears generally more reliable than $w^{*}(\psi_0)$.
-Although the increase in sample size generates some accuracy improvements for all the competitors as expected, the directional procedure guarantees an almost perfect agreement with the nominal uniform distribution for all values of $n$ considered.
+Although the increase in sample size generates some accuracy improvements for all the competitors as expected, the empirical directional $p$-value guarantees an almost perfect agreement with its theoretical uniform distribution for all values of $n$ considered.
 The extreme liberality of the standard likelihood ratio test persists, Skovgaard's $w^{*}(\psi_0)$ does not correct it enough and the version $w^{**}(\psi_0)$ overcorrects it.
-As in the first simulation scenario, Figure \ref{fig2} displays the $p$-values obtained via the likelihood ratio statistic, its modified versions and the directional procedure.
+Like before, the rightmost panels of Figure \ref{fig3} displays the $p$-values obtained via the likelihood ratio statistic, its modified versions and the directional procedure.